🎬 Video Generation¶

 -

-This work introduces the first activity-level video forgery localization task and the large-scale ActivityForensics benchmark (6K+ forged clips).
-A grounding-assisted automated data construction pipeline is proposed to produce highly realistic activity manipulations, and a baseline method, Temporal Artifact Diffuser (TADiff), is presented to amplify forgery cues via diffusion-based feature regularization.
+This paper introduces the activity-level video forgery localization task and the ActivityForensics large-scale benchmark (6K+ forged clips).
+It utilizes a grounding-assisted automated data construction pipeline to create highly realistic activity manipulations and proposes the Temporal Artifact Diffuser (TADiff) baseline, which amplifies forgery clues through diffusion-based feature regularization.

 - Anti-I2V: Safeguarding your photos from malicious image-to-video generation